Basic AI prompt cheat sheet for everyday business tasks

 4. Recommended Actions (3 prioritized steps)

-Why it works: The structured approach prevents the AI from wandering into speculative territory where factual errors occur.
+Include only insights directly supported by the data provided.Why it works: the structured approach prevents the AI from wandering into speculative territory where factual errors occur.
 The explicit instruction to include “only insights directly supported by the data” creates a further guardrail against unfounded conclusions.

-Challenge: Important details missed or fabricated information added
+Challenge: important details missed or fabricated information added.

 Create a meeting summary from this transcript using this exact structure: